CSHoggard/-Eastern-Europe-Tanged-Points/README.md

-# -Ivanovaite_et_al_2019
+Data and code attributed to "All these fantastic cultures?
+Research history and regionalisation in the Late Palaeolithic tanged point cultures of Eastern Europe", submitted to the European Journal of Archaeology.

-All these fantastic cultures?
-Research history and regionalisation in the Late Palaeolithic tanged point cultures of Eastern Europe (European Journal of Archaeology)
+For anymore information please contact C.S.Hoggard@soton.ac.uk